Causal Bandits for Linear Structural Equation Models: Proofs of Our Regret Results

-\endproof \paragraph{Proof of Theorem \ref{th:regret_ts}.} Before starting the proof, we comment on the changes from the frequentist setting. \paragraph{Global lower and upper bounds for singular values.} We have defined global bounds for singular values in \eqref{eq:kappa_min} and \eqref{eq:kappa_max} for the frequentist analysis.
+{ \textbf{Proof of Theorem \ref{th:regret_ts}}.} Before starting the proof, we comment on the changes from the frequentist setting.

+\paragraph{Global lower and upper bounds for singular values.} We have defined global bounds for singular values in \eqref{eq:kappa_min} and \eqref{eq:kappa_max} for the frequentist analysis.
 However, the probability measure $\P_a$ changes with respect to the sampled parameters $\bW$ for the Bayesian setting.
 Therefore, we need to expand the definition of lower and upper bounds for singular values to the domain of $\bW$, i.e., $\mcW$.
 We redefine the probability measure for an intervention $a$ by also accounting for the dependence on parameters $\bW$, and denote it by $\P_{a}^{\bW}$.
 Accordingly, we define $\Sigma_{i,a}^{\bW} \triangleq \E_{X \sim \P_{a}^{\bW}}[X_{\Pa(i)} X_{\Pa(i)}^\top]$ and denote the lower and upper bounds of these moments' singular values by

 Similar to the definition of $\tau$ in \eqref{eq:tau_ucb} for the frequentist setting, we define

 We start by finding bounds on the expected regret for fixed $\bW$ using the tools that we have developed in Section \ref{sec:UCB}.
 Then, we analyze the terms in the result that are affected by the choice of $\bW,$ and obtain the final Bayesian regret.
 Consider